You can breathe easier with us : Aspira

 Asthma : Aspira Care

-However, risk factors for developing asthma include inhaling asthma “triggers”, such as allergens (some common to all and some individualized), tobacco smoke and chemical irritants.
+However, risk factors for developing asthma include inhaling its “triggers”, such as allergens (some common to all and some individualized), tobacco smoke and chemical irritants.
 Several patients with asthma may also have allergic rhinitis which is characterized by sneezing and “runny” nose.
 It can start at any age.
-About half of all people with asthma tend to have their first symptoms by the age of ten years, and many children with asthma have had their first asthma attack before the age of six.
-Asthma cannot be cured, but appropriate management can control the disorder and enable people to enjoy a good quality of life.
+About half of all people with the disease tend to have their first symptoms by the age of ten years, and many children with asthma have had their first attack before the age of six. the disease cannot be cured, but appropriate management can control the disorder and enable people to enjoy a good quality of life.

 Symptoms of Asthma